indieisaconcept/homeyscriptkit/README.md

 #### 📦 Third-Party Package Bundling

 HomeyScriptKit's build system can bundle third-party npm packages directly into your scripts, allowing you to leverage the vast ecosystem of JavaScript libraries.
 This enables more powerful and feature-rich scripts by incorporating existing solutions for common tasks like data manipulation, HTTP requests, or specialized algorithms.

 **Note:** Your mileage may vary depending on package complexity and dependencies.
 Always thoroughly test bundled packages in your HomeyScript environment to ensure compatibility and performance.

+#### 🔄 Direct Script Synchronization

+HomeyScriptKit includes a synchronization feature that allows you to directly sync your scripts to your Homey device.
+This eliminates the need for manual copying and pasting, streamlining the development and deployment process.
+Simply run the sync command, and your scripts will be automatically updated on your Homey, making it easier to test and iterate on your automation scripts.

+**Disclaimer:** Whilst the author has taken every step to ensure the reliability and safety of this tool, it is provided as-is without any guarantees.
+Always ensure you have a backup of your scripts before performing any operations, as some commands may overwrite existing scripts.
+Additionally, be mindful of running commands during active automation flows to prevent any potential disruption to your home automation.

+For detailed information about using the CLI tool, see [HSK_CLI.md](HSK_CLI.md).

 ## Available Scripts